 I remember reading Catcher in the Rye in High School and having one specific line stand out.
 It was about a student who just seemed to float through high school, while everyone else struggled… it was like they were flying forward with ease.
 As if somehow this teenager was immune

 There is a difference in the quality of your day when you are proactive instead of reactive.
 When you're proactive, you realize that you can make time, in the literal sense.
-And when you're reactive, there is never enough time because you are too frozen to fully act on anything
+And when you're reactive, there is never enough time because you are too frozen to

 Without forcing success...
 Without burning out...
 Without setting expectations.
 Without compromising your intuition.
 Quit when it helps you move forward.
 Chip away at your own progress.
 Keep arriving in new places and learning new ways of being.
 Keep reminding yourself of the changes that have happened.
 It only feels like